Transition metal carbonate and bicarbonate complexes

-Transition metal carbonate and bicarbonate complexes are coordination compounds containing carbonate (CO32-) and bicarbonate (HCO3-) as ligands.
+Transition metal carbonate and bicarbonate complexes are coordination compounds containing carbonate (CO32-) and bicarbonate (HCO3−) as ligands.
 The inventory of complexes is large, enhanced by the fact that the carbonate ligand can bind metal ions in a variety of bonding modes.
+They illustrate the fate of low valent complexes when exposed to air.

 Bonding modes

 Carbonate

 Carbonate is a pseudohalide ligand.
 With a saturated pi-system, it has no pi-acceptor properties.
 With multiple electronegative elements, it is not strongly basic.
 The latter is consistent with the pKa’s of carbonic acid: pK1 = 6.77 and pK2 = 9.93.

 To a single metal ion, carbonate is observed to bind in both unidentate (κ1-) and bidentate (κ2-) fashions.
 In the covalent bond classification method, κ1-carbonate is anX ligand and κ2-carbonate is an X2 ligand.
 With two metals, the number of bonding modes increases because carbonate often serves as a bridging ligand.
 It can span metal-metal bonds as in [Ru2(CO3)4Cl2]5-, where again it functions as an (X)2 ligand.
 More commonly all three oxygen centers bind, as illustrated by [(C5H5)2Ti]2CO3.
-In such cases, carbonate is an LX ligand, providing 3e- to each metal.
+In such cases, carbonate is an LX ligand, providing 3e− to each metal.
 More complicated motifs have been characterized by X-ray crystallography including {(VO)6(μ-OH)9(CO3)4}5-.

 Bicarbonate

 The bonding modes of bicarbonate are more limited than those for carbonate, in part because it is less basic and in part because the proton occupies a metal-binding site.
-Typical bicarbonate is assumed to bind as a unidentate X ligand.
+Typically bicarbonate is assumed to bind as an unidentate X ligand.
 Structural studies on such complexes are, however, rare.